 state that these directions must be written and that a verbal instruction is not a valid PSD.

-In exceptional circumstances, where medication has been previously prescribed and the prescriber is unable to issue a new prescription, but where changes to the dose are considered necessary, the use of information technology (such as fax, text message or email) may be used but must confirm any change to the original prescription, see the NMC standards for medicines management
+In exceptional circumstances, where medication has been previously prescribed and the prescriber is unable to issue a new prescription, but where changes to the dose are considered necessary, the use of information technology (such as fax, text message or email) may be used but must confirm any change to the original prescription, see under Royal Pharmaceutical society practical guidance for Independent Prescribers

 Patient Group Directions (PGDs) are written instructions for the supply or administration of medicines to groups of patients who may not be individually identified before presentation for treatment.'

 PGDs provide a legal framework that allows the supply and/or administration of a specified medicine(s), to a pre-defined group of patients needing prophylaxis or treatment for a condition described in the PGD, without the need for a prescription or an instruction from a prescriber.
 Using a PGD is not a form of prescribing.
 PGDs need to include the name of the authorised, registered health professional using them.

 PGDs can only be used by those health care professionals listed in the legislation